-I’ve had a number of smart, successful people try to explain to me that the only goal which matters (the one that gets the attention of agency leadership and unlocks resources) is driving growth.
+I’ve had a number of smart, successful consultants tell me that the only outcome that matters (the one that gets the attention of agency leadership and unlocks resources) is driving growth.
 I’m on record and onboard with that as the primary value driver for the Account discipline.
 We should 1000% be actively building and empowering teams to function as proactive, business-focused growth engines.

 But I can’t buy into it as the only value driver that matters.

 Influencing Creativity has to be considered a close second.
-Yesterday I watched a WFA webinar featuring the founders of BetterBriefs as they presented their findings from a new study they call the BetterIdeas Project. “…the findings reveal concerning trends and critical barriers impacting the industry.”
+I recently watched a WFA webinar featuring the founders of BetterBriefs as they presented their findings from their new study called the BetterIdeas Project. “…the findings reveal concerning trends and critical barriers impacting the industry.”
 (WFA, March 27, 2025)

-I quickly saw opportunities to remove barriers and lay a stronger foundation for better creative work, squarely in the wheelhouse of proactive, engaged account leaders.
+I recognized a number of opportunities to remove barriers and lay a stronger foundation for better creative work, squarely in the wheelhouse of proactive, engaged account leaders.
 This includes:

 - Championing utilization of the brief when discussing and evaluating ideas